-The most common reasons for a thoracic myelopathy are a bulged or herniated intervertebral disc due to spinal degeneration, fracture of the vertebrae or a bone spur.
-However, there are many other causes, including:
+Common reasons for thoracic myelopathy the following: Bulged or herniated intervertebral disc, spinal degeneration, fracture or a bone spur.
+However, there are many other causes of myelopathy, including:

 - Post-traumatic deformities